survivejs/webpack-book/manuscript/optimizing_build/04_analyzing_build_statistics.md

 When you are optimizing the size of your bundle output, these tools are invaluable.
 The official tool has the most functionality, but even a simple visualization can reveal problem spots.
 You can use the same technique with older projects to understand their composition.

 To complete our setup, we'll set up a little deployment script that will allow us to push build output to GitHub Pages.
-In practice you would use something more sophisticated, but it's enough to illustrate the idea.
+In practice, you would use something more sophisticated, but it's enough to illustrate the idea.